aptise/peter_sslers/README.md

 - $VENV/bin/invoke import-certbot-certs-archive --archive-path='/etc/letsencrypt/archive' --server-url-root='http://127.0.0.1:7201/.well-known/admin'

-There is also a button under "operations" to sync LetsEncrypt's public website and update your certs with data.
+There is also a button under "operations" to sync LetsEncrypt's public website and update your certs with data, however the current codebase ships with these CA Certificates pre-loaded.

 How to check if it's working?
 -----------------------------

-The Lua script for SSL certificate handling makes a handful of DEBUG and NOTICE calls during certain actions. `Nginx` typically ignores DEBUG unless you build enable it at configuration/build time.
+The Lua script for SSL certificate handling makes a handful of `DEBUG` and `NOTICE` calls during certain actions. `Nginx` typically ignores `DEBUG` unless you enable it at configuration/build time.

 After querying the server, you can check the `Redis` server directly to see if keys are being set.
 Assuming `Redis` is configured to use 127.0.0.1:6379:9

 	workstation username$ redis-cli
 	127.0.0.1:6379> select 9